Paintsil and Joveljic both had a goal and an assist as the Galaxy edged the Earthquakes 3-1 - ExBulletin

 Paintsil and Joveljic both had a goal and an assist as the Galaxy edged the Earthquakes 3-1

+SAN JOSE, Calif.
+(AP) — Josef Paintsil and Dejan Jovelić each had a goal and an assist to lead…

-Josef Paintsil and Dejan Juveljic each scored a goal and an assist as the Los Angeles Galaxy beat the San Jose Earthquakes 3-1 on Saturday night.
+SAN JOSE, Calif.
+(AP) — Joseph Paintsil and Dejan Jovelić each had a goal and an assist to lead the Los Angeles Galaxy to a 3-1 victory over the San Jose Earthquakes on Saturday night.

 Paintsil scored in the 18th minute when he fired a shot with his left foot past goalkeeper Daniel de Souza Brito.
 Jovelic scored in the 43rd minute when he shot with his right foot from just outside the six-yard area after a decisive pass from Bentsil after a quick counterattack.
 Riqui Puig scored in the 48th minute.
 Juvelgic got the assist.